 - The clearer and more specific your offering, the better.
 For example, rather than "big discounts," specify an exact percentage, such as "50% off."

-*Note: You can convert standard text ad (STA) to expanded text ad (EXTA) via Bing Ads Web UI Opens in new window and Bing Ads Editor Opens in new window.
+*Note: You can convert standard text ad (STA) to expanded text ad (EXTA) via Microsoft Advertising web UI Opens in new window and Microsoft Advertising Editor Opens in new window.

 Ad customizers provide flexibility to easily customize your text ads to what someone is searching for at the time they’re searching for it.
 A single text ad can be customized with hundreds of variations and show the most relevant ad to each potential customer.